 Bitrate Ladder

-A set of different bitrates and resolutions used in adaptive bitrate streaming, allowing viewers to receive the best possible stream based on their network conditions.
+Adaptive bitrate streaming uses a set of different bitrates and resolutions, allowing viewers to receive the best possible stream based on their network conditions.

 B-Frame (Bidirectional Frame)